adityajha0102/Movie-Recommendation-System/README.md

 #### Created and Tested on Windows 10 with Python 3.9

-#### A web app that recommends you movies based on the movie you search as well as show you all the details of the movie that you have searched along with its trailer and reviews.
+#### A web app that recommends you movies based on the movie you search as well as all the details of the movie along with its trailer and reviews.

 #### Check it out here: